-You Can Be the Solution to Your Money Problems
+3 Ways You Can be the Solution to Your Money Problem

 - Megan Pacheco Chief Learning Officer, Lead Like Jesus

 “We cannot solve our problems with the same thinking we used when we created them.” -Albert Einstein

 Regardless of what challenges we face in life, whether it’s weight, relationships or finances, in order to solve them we first need to get to the “bottom” of the issue – the real source of the problem.

 If we’re honest with ourselves, we know that we will never lose those extra pounds with two feet on the treadmill and two hands in a supersized bag of M&M’s.
 Something has to give, and it’s up to us to decide what gives.